 Discrimination, therefore, can encompass written policies and job requirements that covertly or openly discriminate.
 Discrimination can also mean a requirement that people refrain from speaking in their native language, that people not dress in certain ways or that people not practice their native or cultural customs.

 If you have concerns about whether you have been victimized by discrimination or if you feel your employer has been treating you unfairly in any way related to your race, national origin, color or other protected status, you should schedule a consultation with an experienced attorney to determine if your employer can be held liable under federal, state and local civil rights laws.
 These laws exist for a reason, and the protections they provide are important ones, not only because you can suffer financial damage as a result of an employer’s discrimination, but also because society as a whole suffers when employers fail to provide an inclusive and accepting work environment not affected by race and ethnic background.

 Contact Our NY / NJ Racial Discrimination Attorneys Today

 If you believe that you have been discriminated against at work because of your race or ethnic background, the NY / NJ racial discrimination lawyers at the Ginarte law firm can help you recover compensation for your losses, pain and suffering.
 We have 35 attorneys ready to help you with your race discrimination claim.

 Contact a Ginarte law firm race discrimination attorney for a free consultation at 888-GINARTE (446-2783), or fill out our online contact form.
 We know what it takes to get you the money you deserve.
 We collect attorney’s fees only if you win your case.

-Call today or visit one of our seven NY / NJ offices: Newark, New York City, Queens, Union City, Elizabeth, Clifton and Perth Amboy.
+Call today or visit one of our eight NY / NJ offices: Manhattan, Queens, Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.